In search of a Shanghai surprise

 Just down the road, near Jing’an Temple, is the Swissôtel Grand Shanghai.
 The 467 airy rooms are enhanced by windows that open to let in the breeze (a rare treat in high-rise Shanghai) and views of the park or bustling Jing’an district, whose street map features on the enormous cut glass relief by Chinese artist Yang Jiu Sheng in the lobby.
 While many of the design elements are modern Asian in style (lots of gold and marble), there’s a tasty Swiss influence in The Chocolate Shop and European spa.

-For those who like their accommodation with attitude, Shanghai boutique hotel Cachet Boutique is housed in a Twenties-era neoclassical building wedged between bustling Nanjing West Road and Wujiang Road.
+For those who like their accommodation with attitude, Shanghai boutique hotel Cachet Boutique is housed in a Twenties-era neoclassical building wedged between bustling Nanjing West Road and Wujiang Road right nest to a train station.
 Behind dark glass doors, Cachet Boutique sets a standard in terms of refined designer lodging.
-The 55 quietly theatrical guestrooms range from 35-160sq m and feature dark timber floors, Bisazza mosaic bathrooms and signature pieces by the likes of Knoll, Minotti and Hans Wegner.
+The 45 quietly theatrical guestrooms range from 35-160sq m and feature dark timber floors, Bisazza mosaic bathrooms and signature pieces by the likes of Knoll, Minotti and Hans Wegner.

 Cachet exterior/ photo: hotel